-- Assitant Teachers (A College employee for at least one full year)
+- Assitant Teacher/Interns (A College employee for at least one full year)

-- Student Teachers (from various colleges, junior colleges, graduate schools, and secondary schools in the greater Boston area; times vary)
+- Visiting Student Teachers (from surrounding towns, various colleges, junior colleges, graduate schools, and secondary schools in the greater Boston area; times vary)

 - Wellesley College student researchers in Psychology (times vary)